 Summer of ’69 keeps you immersed in the family’s lives and it transports you to the 60s at the same time for an extremely satisfying read.
 I simply could not stop Googling searches about the book and the background, which is always the mark of an excellent book for me.

-Based on the quality of writing and how much this book accomplishes, I recommend this one the highest of all Elin Hilderbrand’s books.
+Based on the quality of the writing and how much this book accomplishes, I recommend this one the highest of all Elin Hilderbrand’s books.